Cheap Budget Garden Ideas

 1. Hanging baskets and trailing plants maximise vertical space

-Browse YouGarden discount codes to save money and make the most out of your vertical spaces.
+Browse YouGarden discount codes to save money and make the most of your vertical space.

 2. Create a focal point to draw the eye

-Garden expert Kathryn Coulton of Cedar Garden Design understands the importance of making the most out of the space you have.
-‘A feature positioned away from the house creates the illusion of a larger garden.
+Kathryn Coulton, a garden expert at Cedar Garden Design, explains: 'A feature positioned away from the house creates the illusion of a larger garden.
 It doesn't have to be something as basic as a statue or birdbath, either.
-This is your outdoor room so treat it as you would the interior of the house.’
+This is your outdoor room, so treat it as you would the interior of the house.'

-Small garden with a waving path, small pond and randomly placed terracotta garden ornaments
+Small garden with a winding path, small pond, and terracotta garden ornaments

 3. Use mirrors to make the space look bigger